 Lemon is so refreshing, so tangy, yet sweet.
 Lately, I have been on a banana bread obsession and I think this lemon loaf is changing that obsession to lemon loaves!
 This Lemon Loaf with a Lemon Glaze was the perfect treat for me!

 This cake is so moist and has a great lemon flavor.
-One of my favorite loaf cakes.
+One of my favorite loaf cakes. another lemon cake I adore is this lemon olive oil cake recipe.

 The lemon glaze is sweet and tangy, it goes perfectly with the moist lemon loaf.
 Growing up my mom always made this lemon drizzle cake loaf, eating a slice of this brings back the best childhood memories.